-Nunavut Premier Peter Taptuna and Commissioner of Nunavut Nellie Kusugak unveiled the stamp at the Legislative Assembly of Nunavut on 926 Federal Rd. in Iqaluit, about 2,000 kilometres north of Ottawa.
-Iqaluit is the capital of Canada’s newest territory—and its largest at more than two million square kilometres.
+Eighteen years later, in May 2017, Canada Post unveiled its seventh of 10 “Canada 150” stamps, this commemorating Nunavut’s creation and celebrating the people who call the vast northern territory home.
+Nunavut Premier Peter Taptuna and Commissioner of Nunavut Nellie Kusugak unveiled the stamp at the Legislative Assembly of Nunavut on 926 Federal Rd. in the capital city of Iqaluit, about 2,000 kilometres north of Ottawa.

 “It gave us hope for Inuit and people of the territory that there’s a vision and purpose going forward,” said Taptuna about the 1999 creation of Nunavut.
 “It gave us some security, a sense of security that we’re in charge of our own destiny.”

-The new stamp features an image of Leah Ejangiaq Kines, photographed by her spouse Clare Kines, both of whom are residents of Arctic Bay, Nunavut.
+The stamp features an image of Leah Ejangiaq Kines photographed by her spouse Clare Kines, both of whom are residents of Arctic Bay, Nunavut.

 BECOMING A TERRITORY